 With home solar energy, you have the power to get rid of electricity bills for good.
 All you need to do is disconnect your home from your utility service provider and hook up your home to solar power.
 When you install solar panels and storage batteries, you won’t be paying any energy bills.

 Even if you elect to use grid-tied solar panels, your electric bills will certainly be lower than what you pay to the company that currently supplies you with fossil-generated electricity.
+Compare different providers to determine which one is the cheapest electric company that fits your needs better.

 2. Lower Installation Costs